akiva-capital-holdings/pairwyse-dsl/demo/v2/FE-demo-v2.md

 1. Open a new terminal window.
 2. `git clone https://github.com/akiva-capital-holdings/solidity-dsl.git`
 3. `cd solidity-dsl`
-4. `git checkout f6ca4e7f580bc97bf07f6d3dbc9fd3c31f20de96`
+4. `git checkout 2f2d5b7020fa9179adcd960fe79f737e19ffc9ca`
 5. `yarn`
 6. In one terminal window: `npx hardhat node`
-7. In another terminal window: `npx hardhat run --network localhost scripts/deploy.parser.ts`.
-Remember Parser address
+7. In another terminal window: `npx hardhat run --network localhost scripts/deploy.demoV2.ts`.
+Remember the ContextFactory, Parser, and Preprocessor addresses that are displayed in the console.
+This script also have generated a new file: `scripts/agreement.bytecode`.
+The file contents Agreement bytecode; remember this bytecode.
-8. In another terminal window: `npx hardhat run --network localhost scripts/deploy.contextFactory.ts`.
-Remember ContextFactory address

 ### Setup FE

 1. Open a new terminal window.
 2. `git clone https://github.com/akiva-capital-holdings/dsl-fe.git`
 3. `cd dsl-fe`
-4. `git checkout f57151d8bd5476c75a0dc920f2edafedcada7073`
+4. `git checkout e1533d71a1422ea8b8fae5b5828a6e31d5fb3a3f`
 5. `yarn`
 6. Modify `.env.locale`:

    - Set `REACT_APP_PARSER` to Parser address that you've remembered
+   - Set `REACT_APP_PREPROCESSOR` to Preprocessor address that you've remembered
    - Set `REACT_APP_CONTEXT_FACTORY` to ContextFactory address that you've remembered

+7. Copy a bytecode of Agreement that you've remembered and paste it in `src/data/agreement.json` file in the `bytecode` section.

-7. `yarn start:locale`
+8. `yarn start:locale`

 ### Setup MetaMask